Rubusch/linux-c/00__basics/chardev__01_mknod/README.md

 ## Notes

 Demonstrates a character device and device file setup.
+Here the kernel driver only allocates a major number, which will be printed to log.
+The user must create the devicefile with mknod and the specific major number.

 ---